danielbfokkinga/configurable-SCOP/README.md

 - scripts for generating OBDDs from ProbLog programs;
 - code for generating GAC-guaranteeing MIP encoding of Stochastic Constraint Optimisation Problems (SCOPs) and Stochastic Constraint Problems on Monotonic Distributions (SCMDs);
 - benchmarking scripts.

+And additionally,
+- scripts for generating OBDDs from ProbLog programs, that include alternative minimisation techniques
+- scripts to run the full configurable solver (from ProbLog to solution).
+- scripts for configuration experiments.

 ## License
 The propagation algorithm for the Stochastic Constraint on Monotonic Distributions (SCMD) in [./SCMD-propagator/src/main/scala/](https://github.com/latower/SCMD/blob/master/SCMD-propagator/src/main/scala/) is licensed under the [MIT license](https://github.com/latower/SCMD/blob/master/LICENSE).